Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 Change the 'To path' from /Trunk to /Branches/v2.0.0.0.
-You can either branch the latest revision (called the HEAD revision) or a specific
+You can either branch the latest commit (called the HEAD revision) or a specific
-revision:
+commit:

 ![](img/Using_Subversion_32.png)